 If your battery dies due to cold temperature, let it warm up to room temp, then charge it up to at least 40%.
 100% is also OK if you plan on using it again soon.

 I'm not getting the range that my eBike estimates.
 Does this mean my battery is degraded?

 Possibly, and we can check for that.
 However, there are numerous factors that affect an e-bike's range outside of battery capacity, including temperature, terrain, assist level used, rider and cargo weight, wind/aerodynamics, bike efficiency, stopping and starting, gear selection, and rider pedal input.
 Additionally, your display unit could require calibration (see above), or your system might need a firmware update.

-Can my battery's capacity be tested, and can cells be repaired if needed?
+Can my battery's capacity be tested, and do you repair or recycle bad batteries?

 Why do bikes use Lithium Ion Batteries?

 A few things make Lithium Ion (Li-Ion) batteries ideal for eBikes, until something better comes along:

 - Li-ion batteries have higher specific energy and energy density (energy per mass and volume, respectively) than other common battery types, both of which matter when it comes to making a sleek and lightweight eBike.

 - Li-ion batteries have a low self-discharge rate, so they’re ready when you are.